• Target level of study

 Organization

-The control of knowledge is continuous and at the end of each semester (30 ECTS per semester).
-It allows to know the level of mastery of the acquired skills.
-In total, 6 semesters (180 ECTS) must be validated to obtain the B.U.T.
+Knowledge is assessed on an ongoing basis and at the end of each semester ( 30 ECTS per semester).
+This allows students to gauge their level of mastery of the skills acquired.
+A total of 6 semesters (180 ECTS) must be completed in order to obtain the B.U.T.
 GC-CD.

 Read more